duckduck11/Python-Practice/README.md

 # Python-Practice
 These are some of the scripts I wrote to practice Python.

-1. Credit Card Generator ~ TUI
+1. Credit Card Generator -TUI based app